-The objective of this deliverable is to report the work that has been done in the context of task T5.3, at this phase of the project (M22).
-A final version of this document will be released, extending and modifying when necessary the content of this deliverable.
-The work that has been currently delivered during the first and second phases of this task (M06-M22) was focused on the implementation of the brand new semantic multi-version concurrency control mechanism of the storage engine and its integration with the data management layer, in order to facilitate the provision of the online aggregates, that formulates the real-time analytics.
-In this second version of the report we have achieved the integration with the INFINISTORE both at the storage layer and its relational query engine.
+The objective of this deliverable is to report the work that has been done in the context of task T5.3, at the final phase of the project (M30).
+The work that has been delivered during the duration of this task (M06-M30) was focused on the implementation of the brand new semantic multi-version concurrency control mechanism of the storage engine and its integration with the data management layer, in order to facilitate the provision of the online aggregates, which formulates the real-time analytics.
+We have achieved the integration with the INFINISTORE both at the storage layer and its relational query engine.
 In this deliverable, we report the rationale and motivation along with our approach and the design principles of our implementation.
 Additionally, documentation on how to use this mechanism in a declarative manner has been added, using both the storage's direct API and the query engine.
-We validated the latter by integrating our solution with a running pilot of INFINITECH that relies its solution on the innovation that has brought as the outcome of this task.
+We validated the latter by integrating our solution with a running pilot of INFINITECH that relies its solution on the innovation that is brought as the outcome of this task.
+Finally, as the outcomes of this task have been already incorporated in LeanXcale datastore, we make use of some scenarios from one of the company's established Proof-Orconcepts to evaluate the performance overhead using an extensive benchmark analysis.